Cynognathia

 Cynognathia ("dog jaw") is one of two major clades of cynodonts, the other being Probainognathia.
-Cynognathians included the large carnivorous genus Cynognathus and the herbivorous traversodontids.
+Cynognathians included the large carnivorous genus Cynognathus and the herbivorous or omnivorous gomphodonts such as traversodontids.
 Cynognathians can be identified by several synapomorphies including a very deep zygomatic arch that extends above the middle of the orbit.

 Cynognathian fossils are currently known from Africa, Antarctica, Asia, Europe, North America and South America.